ckan/ckan/doc/deployment.rst

     For information about creating your own licenses services, please refer to the Python package called 'licenses' (http://pypi.python.org/pypi/licenses).

-  8.3.
-Also edit the who.ini configuration file to set a secret for the auth_tkt plugin.

   8.3. loggers

     CKAN can make a log file if you change the [loggers] section to this::